YanniTheDev/FriendRating/README.md

 - S (how often I see you)
 - I (how often I interact with you)

+Each of these three attributes will score from 0 to 5.
+If you wish to know what you scored on each attribute, please contact me.

 ### Insignificant Attributes

 - F (total number of friends that I am calculating for a FR during this session)